pkbhatta5/Paypocket_Dashboard/README.md

 # Paypocket Data Analysis using Visualisation
+### About:
-(Paypocket payment analysis and estimated predictions using tools such as Python, PostgreSQL, PowerBI, Tableau, MS Excel and Jira.)
+Paypocket payment analysis and estimated predictions using tools such as Python, PostgreSQL, PowerBI, Tableau, MS Excel and Jira.

+---
 ### Phase 1: Understanding business problem and creating synthetic data

 ---